 Open communication is readily sharing information between people in a transparent, honest, consistent, and dependable way.
-When team members openly communicate, they express their thoughts, feelings, emotions, and plans clearly and assertively.
-By eliminating aggressive, passive, or passive-aggressive language and nonverbal cues, team members can work together more effectively.
+When employees openly communicate, they express their thoughts, feelings, emotions, and plans clearly and assertively.
+By eliminating aggressive, passive, or passive-aggressive words and nonverbal cues like body language, team members can work together more effectively.

 Why is Open Communication Important?

 Without open communication in the workplace, the internal systems that allow businesses to run smoothly begin faltering.
 As a result, it affects how well the company operates.
 For example, if silos form among different teams and employees stop communicating, problems will arise.
 This might look like duplicate work or no one tackling a particular task that’s crucial to finishing a large-scale project.
 Overall, communication issues affect productivity, team morale, and customer and employee satisfaction.
 However, these are just a few ways a lack of open communication hurts businesses.
 Find out more about why the open communication style matters below.

 It Expresses the Job That Needs to Be Done